-A button in the top left will get more clicks than a button in the top right, which will get more clicks than a button in the bottom left, which will get more clicks than a button in the bottom right.
+On desktops, a button in the top left will get more clicks than a button in the top right, which will get more clicks than a button in the bottom left, which will get more clicks than a button in the bottom right.
 And all of those will get more clicks than something randomly stuck in the middle …unless you do something about it.

 It might also be good to know that each “block” of content and each column can have their own F-pattern.
 It doesn’t have to be one-F-pattern-per-page.

 Visual Hierarchy is the arrangement of elements in a way that implies relative importance.
 It’s the designer’s attempt to guide the order in which the eyes perceive information presented.
 The way we perceive information is affected by several factors that contribute to how we rank the hierarchy of the content within the layout.
 White space (also know as Negative Space) plays an important role in effective visual hierarchy, and in this article we will look into it.

 White space helps with readability and comprehension immensely.
 Have you ever looked at a menu / a website / an interface and thought, “This looks and feels great, but I’m not sure why?”
 The answer usually is good use of white space.
 A study found that good use of white space between paragraphs and in the left and right margin increases comprehension by almost 20%.
 Readers find it easier to focus on and process generously spaced content.

 An example of what good visual hierarchy looks like